dagger/dagger/docs/current/guides/324301-argo-workflows.md

 [Argo Workflows](https://argoproj.github.io/argo-workflows/) is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 This guide explains how to run Dagger pipelines in Argo Workflows.

+## Requirements

+This guide assumes that you have a basic understanding of Kubernetes and Argo Workflows.

 ## Step 1: Create a Kubernetes cluster

 In this guide, Argo Workflows will be running on a [kind](https://kind.sigs.k8s.io/) cluster.
 If you already have a kubernetes cluster to use, skip ahead to the next section.